Our Vision for Learning

-Spiritual and moral development is a powerful resource within a school’s environment, reflecting the diversity of culture, ethnic background and experience in the local community.
+Spiritual and moral development is a powerful resource within the Academy’s environment, reflecting the diversity of culture, ethnic background and experience in the local community.
 So what exactly is meant by ‘spirituality’?
 The Office for Standards in Education (Ofsted) defines it this way:

 “The development of a sense of identity, self worth, meaning and purpose.
 It is about the development of a student’s ‘spirit’.
 Some people may call it development of a student’s ‘soul’, others as the development of ‘personality’ or character”

 SACRE – the Standing Advisory Council for Religious Education – believes: